josehoras/josehoras.github.io/_posts/2020-02-05-pytorch-is-great.md

 Then we'll put it all together to work in the training loop.

 Finally, we will set up a function to [test](#test) our network and sample a text out of it that, hopefully, will resemble the style of the input text we feed into the network.
-In the examples below I'll use the full collection of Shakespeare works.
+In the example below I'll use the full collection of Shakespeare works.

 ## Model